Frequently Asked Questions about Majoring in Comparative Literature

 What specific courses are required for the Comp Lit major?

-Only two: Comp-Lit 394TI (Literary Theory and Criticism), which fulfills the Integrated Experience requirement for the major, and Comp-Lit 357 (Writing Matters), which is our Junior Year Writing course.
+Two courses are required: Comp-Lit 394TI (Literary Theory and Criticism), which fulfills the Integrated Experience requirement for the major, and Comp-Lit 357 (Writing Matters), which is our Junior Year Writing course.
 Comp-Lit 357 does not count towards the six required courses in Comp Lit that you need for the major, however.
-If Comp Lit is your secondary major, we will usually count your primary major's Junior Year Writing course towards this requirement.
+If Comp Lit is your secondary major, we will usually count your primary major’s Junior Year Writing course towards this requirement.

 What kinds of job opportunities are available to Comp Lit majors?